 Get safer on the road- Having a faulty breakaway switch isn't the only reason your trailer brakes may fail to engage in an emergency.
 Read about another common mistake you shouldn't make when hitching up.

 Most RVs come with a breakaway switch.
-Find yours and become familiar with that it does and how it works.
+Find yours and become familiar with what it does and how it works.

 Just having the switch connected properly to your tow vehicle is not enough.
-You must periodically check to make sure the switch itself is working!
+Indeed, you must periodically check that the switch itself is working!